SedthaLIM/Sedtha77/README.md

 - 👋 Hi, I’m @Sedtha77
-- 🌱 I’m a graduate Software Engineer
-- - 👀 I’m interested in Software Engineer, Data Science, A.I.and Robotic
+- 🌱 I’m a graduate Software Engineer and I’m interested in Software Engineering, Data Science, A.I.and Robotic
 - 💞️ I’m looking to collaborate on software/application real life problem related.
 - 📫 How to reach me limsedtha@gmail.com